PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:48:06
+Last updated: 2024-04-02 17:48:39
-Random Quote: May our hearts garden of awakening bloom with hundreds of flowers. - Thích Nhất Hạnh
+Random Quote: Love is composed of a single soul inhabiting two bodies. - Aristotle